Skip to content

 SettingDefaultDescription

-maxEntries200Maximum entries per entity.
-Oldest are pruned.
+maxEntries200Maximum entries retained per individual entity ID.
+Oldest entries are deleted.

-ttlDays90Entries older than this are deleted.
+ttlDays90Entries older than this duration (in days) are deleted.